 Looking for more information on the history of red velvet cake?
 Wikipedia: Red Velvet Cake

 If you don't have food coloring on hand, or don't want to use it, feel free to omit it from the recipe.
-Food coloring will not affect the outcome of your recipe, but your cookies will turn out a medium brown color, instead of the deep red color shown.
+Food coloring does not affect the outcome of the recipe, but your cookies will turn out a medium brown instead of the deep red shown.

 Looking for a chocolate sugar cookie recipe?
-Try my Dutch Cocoa Cookies
+Try my Dutch cocoa cookies recipe.

 I have not tried this recipe with alternative coloring methods, like beetroot.
 If you do give it a try, let us know how it turns out in the comments below!